vaibhav071104/smart-research-project/README.md

 5.uvicorn app:app --reload

+6. after opening fast refer to the the .txt file (api that can be used)

 ## to install wsl
 1. Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator"